Who’s who

 Lorenzo Bennett

 Lorenzo Bennett is currently studying Music at Homerton.
 Having been proficient at the piano for a number of years prior to joining secondary school, he took up the organ whilst at Wimbledon College, under Karl Dorman.
 He began playing regularly at local Catholic churches, including St Anselm’s, Tooting Bec, and Holy Ghost, Balham.
 He also began playing in school services, and performed in various concerts, including at St John’s Smith Square.
 He sang in his school choir, going on various tours to Rome, Venice, Florence, Seville and Krakow.
 During his sixth form years, he held an organ scholarship at the Church of the Sacred Heart, Wimbledon, playing for weekly Masses, under the direction of Robert Rathbone and David Gammie.
 During his gap year, he was Organ Scholar at St Mary Magdalene, Richmond, playing for weekly Sunday Eucharist and Evensong services, under the direction of Alex Knight.
-He has given organ recitals in Southwark Cathedral and St Mary Magdalene, Richmond.
+He has given organ recitals in Southwark Cathedral, and Queens’ and Selwyn Colleges, Cambridge.
 He now learns with Margaret Phillips and hopes to continue to build his repertoire and experience.
+He is also Organ Scholar at the Church of Our Lady and the English Martyrs, Cambridge.
 In his spare time, he also enjoys reading, watching documentaries, and is interested in historical research, art, genealogy and political affairs.

 Patricia Maude